 Simply put, matcha is green tea.
-However, instead of taking the leaves and steeping them in water (like any regular tea), matcha is a green tea that’s been made by grinding the leaves into a bright green powder, and then consuming that powder.
-With matcha, you’re drinking the whole tea leaves.
+However, instead of taking the leaves and steeping them in water (like any regular tea), matcha is a tea that’s been made by grinding the green tea leaves into a bright green powder, and then consuming that powder.
+With matcha green tea powder, you’re drinking the whole tea leaves.
 The matcha powder is typically whisked with hot water to make a beautiful, bright green cup of tea.

 Both regular green tea and matcha green tea contain less caffeine than coffee or black tea.
 Matcha contains more caffeine than regular brewed green tea, because you are consuming that entire leaf.
 Because you are consuming the whole leaf, you also get in more powerful antioxidants – score!

 Did you know that 1 cup of matcha has over 10x the nutrients of normal green tea?
-Matcha offers tons of benefits, from being a clean, jitter-free caffeine source, to being full of antioxidants to help us fight off disease, to even helping us lose weight.
+Drinking matcha offers tons of benefits.
+Matcha health benefits range from being a clean, jitter-free caffeine source, to being full of antioxidants to help us fight off disease, to even helping us lose weight.
 The benefits go far and wide.

-Here are the top 6 reasons why matcha could make a huge difference in your wellness practice.
+Here are the top 6 reasons why drinking matcha tea could make a huge difference in your wellness practice.

 1. Major Antioxidants

 Matcha, like other green teas, contains a class of antioxidants called catechins.
 Quality matcha is high in a catechin called EGCG (epigallocatechin gallate), which is believed to have cancer-fighting effects on the body.
 Studies have linked green tea to a variety of health benefits, like helping to prevent heart disease, type 2 diabetes and cancer, and even encouraging weight loss.